AntEngage/fonix-floating-agent/README.md

 ```

 This script will handle audio input/output processing for the chat SDK.
 The `MyProcessor` class is an `AudioWorkletProcessor`, and it's registered as `'my-processor'`.
 This allows your chat application to process audio data in real-time.

+### Adding `ae-logo.png` to the Public Folder

+You can add your company's logo in your project's public folder and the logo name should be `ae-logo.png` and size should be 20x20 to 50x50.

 ## License